agoldst/dfrtopics/README.md

 ## Version history

 v0.2
- :  New release.
+ :  New release, September 2015.
 An almost completely rewritten API, so don't expect backwards compatibility.
 This version should be more flexible and easier to use.
+At least it has more documentation.

 v0.1
  :  Earliest public version(s), 2013--2015

+Andrew Goldstone (<andrew.goldstone@rutgers.edu>)